On gradual-impulse control of continuous-time Markov decision processes with exponential utility: Appendix: relevant results about DTMDPs

-\item[(d)] $\textbf{V}^\ast(x)=\inf_{\sigma\in \Sigma^U}\textbf{V}(x,\sigma),$ where $\Sigma^U$ is the set of universally measurable strategies.
-Moreover, for each $\epsilon>0$, there is some universally measurable deterministic stationary $\epsilon$-optimal strategy for problem (\ref{ZyExponentialProblem2}). \end{itemize} \end{proposition} Part (d) of the above statement follows from the proof of Proposition 3.2 of \cite{Zhang:2017}, whereas all the other parts are according to Propositions 3.1 and 3.4 therein.
+then $\textbf{V}^\ast(x)=\textbf{V}(x,\varphi)$ for each $x\in \textbf{X}.$ \item[(d)] $\textbf{V}^\ast(x)=\inf_{\sigma\in \Sigma^U}\textbf{V}(x,\sigma),$ where $\Sigma^U$ is the set of universally measurable strategies.
+Moreover, for each $\epsilon>0$, there is some universally measurable deterministic stationary $\epsilon$-optimal strategy for problem (\ref{ZyExponentialProblem2}). \item[(e)] Suppose Condition \ref{GGZyExponentialDTMDPCon2} is satisfied.
+Then the value function $\textbf{V}^\ast$ is the minimal $[1,\infty]$-valued lower semicontinuous solution to (\ref{ZyExponential02}).
+Moreover, there exists a deterministic stationary strategy $\varphi$ satisfying (\ref{GGZyExponential025}), and so in particular, there exists a deterministic stationary optimal strategy for problem (\ref{ZyExponentialProblem2}). \end{itemize} \end{proposition} Part (d) of the above statement follows from the proof of Proposition 3.2 of \cite{Zhang:2017}, whereas all the other parts are according to Propositions 3.1, 3.4 and 3.7 therein.